-Is Renting to DSS Tenants a Good Idea?21-06-2018 | Property Occupants
+Is Renting to DSS Tenants a Good Idea?22-07-2023 | Property Occupants

 Why the bad reputation?

 Landlords are also often put off by the benefits system.
 It’s always changing and instead of trying to keep up, many landlords choose to simply opt out.
 Previously, DSS tenants were an attractive prospect for a landlord as the rent came directly from the council, meaning guaranteed payments.
 This process has now changed and, in a bid to encourage tenants to be more responsible with money, the payments now go to the tenant and it is their responsibility to transfer it to the landlord.
 Some councils do still allow direct payments to the landlord but not in many cases.
 If tenants need extra help with covering their rent, they can apply to the council for a Discretionary Housing Payment.

 Additionally, the councils retain the right to try and regain past payments from landlords if it later emerges that a tenant was either claiming fraudulently or was being overpaid.
-There’s nothing a landlord can do about this, even if they were completely unaware of the tenants change of circumstances.
+There’s nothing a landlord can do about this, even if they were completely unaware of the tenant’s change of circumstances.
 Buildings and content insurance premiums are often higher when a landlord is letting to DSS tenants.
-Some insurance is even refused altogether, along with some buy-to-let mortgage loan terms and conditions not allowing landlords to let to tenants on any kind of benefits or income support.
+Sometimes, insurance is even refused altogether, along with some buy-to-let mortgage loan terms and conditions not allowing landlords to let to tenants on any kind of benefits or income support.

-Despite the system not making it easy for landlords, it’s definitely possible to have a very successful renting relationship with DSS tenants and many landlords do.
-Generally speaking, these tenants will stay with you longer as they are looking for the stability of a long-term lease which is a huge plus point and actually adds financial security to the tenancy.
-Social housing cannot meet the demand so you’d be opening up your property to a huge number of prospective tenants.
-They are also very easy to find – you can list your property on sites such as DSS Move, let your local social housing office know that you’re a landlord who takes on DSS tenants and some local authorities will also give your details out to DSS tenants looking for accommodation.
-These methods are all completely free as you don’t have any letting agent fees to contend with.
+Social housing is unable to keep up with the demand nowadays in the UK, so you’d be opening up your property to a huge number of prospective tenants.
+They are also extremely easy to find – you can list your property on sites such as DSS Move.
+Let your local social housing office know that you’re a landlord who takes on DSS tenants and some local authorities will also give your details out to DSS tenants looking for accommodation.
+These methods are all completely free and you won’t have any letting agent fees to contend with.

-If you are worried about taking on these tenants, it’s a good idea to arrange to meet in person and to ask for character references from previous landlords or get the details for a guarantor – ideally an employed home-owner.
-In most cases, the tenants themselves are completely unproblematic.
-DSS tenants will suit some landlords and not others, but it’s very important not to make presumptions about people or get put off by scare stories.
+If you are worried about taking on DSS tenants, it’s a good idea to arrange to meet them in person and also ask for character references from previous landlords or get the details for a guarantor – ideally an employed home-owner.
+In most cases, the tenants themselves are completely unproblematic and reasonable.
+DSS tenants will suit some landlords but not others.
+It’s very important not to make presumptions or judgements about people or get put off by scare stories.
 Regardless of whether your tenants receive housing benefits or not, there will always be the risk of them not being able to pay their rent.
 Many people have no choice but to claim benefits and the fact that social housing is being reduced by the government adds even more pressure.
 If you do decide to branch into this avenue of renting, be sure to do your research on the system to ensure that it’s a good move for you.
 If it is, we at CIA Landlord Insurance can offer you DSS insurance.